ananafrida/tasklist/README.md

-This was coded using angular JS
+This was coded using angular JS.

 Here is the demo of the app: https://youtu.be/1lRYW9C712k